 This plant can grow up to 3 feet tall.
-While they technically have “flowers” sedge flowers are nondescript and don’t rely on pollinators to reproduce.
-Even though they are often considered weeds, they play an important tole in pollinator gardens in less obvious ways than other plants.
-They provide food, shelter, and support for pollinators and the birds and mammals that keep insect populations in balance.
+While they do technically have “flowers”, sedge flowers are nondescript and don’t rely on pollinators to reproduce.
+Even though they are often considered weeds, sedges play an important role in pollinator gardens in less obvious ways than other plants.
+They provide food, shelter, and support for the birds and mammals that regulate the insect populations.

 Also known as tall panic grass, Wobsqua grass, blackbelt, tall prairie grass, wild redtop thatch grass, and Virginia switchgrass.